tomByrer/TypeScript-New-Handbook/chapters/Everyday Types.md

 printCoord({ x: 100, y: 100 });
 ```

-You can actually use a type alias to give a name to any type at all, not just an object type.
+You can use a type alias to give a name to any type at all, not just an object type.
 For example, a type alias can name a union type:

 ```ts
 type ID = number | string;
 ```

-Note that aliases are *only* aliases - you cannot use type aliases to create different/distinct "versions" of the same type.
+Note that aliases are *only* aliases - you cannot use them to create different/distinct "versions" of the same type.
 When you use the alias, it's exactly as if you had written the aliased type.
 In other words, this code might *look* illegal, but is OK according to TypeScript because both types are aliases for the same type: